yanamlnk/you-shall-not-pass/README.md

 4. Test nginx on VM2: `nginx -t`

+📚 Explanation of the files:
+- as in the playbook for php configuration, first we declare general information: `name`, `hosts` and `gather_facts: yes` - gathers information (facts) about the remote system.

+Tasks:
+- first goes installation of the packages `nginx` and `mysql80-server` with `pkgng`
+- next goes enabling the services by adding approproate line into the file `rc.conf`. `lineinfile` - adds lines to the file. `create: yes`: creates the file if it does not exist.
+- `service` task start the service (in this case we start with `mysql-server`), and ensures that `state` is `started` before going to the next task
+- after that Ansibles takes care of unarchiving tha saving source files provided in the zip.
+- to work with `mysql` database, Ansible uses SQL queries (for some uses `command` task, and for one `shell` - because `command` does not accept `<`:
+	- to create database: `command: mysql -e "CREATE DATABASE IF NOT EXISTS nsa501;"`
+ 	- to import database: `shell: mysql nsa501 < /root/app_t-nsa-501/nsa501.sql`
+  	- create user and set privilages: `command: mysql -e "CREATE USER IF NOT EXISTS 'backend'@'localhost' IDENTIFIED WITH mysql_native_password BY 'Bit8Q6a6G'; GRANT ALL PRIVILEGES ON nsa501.* TO 'backend'@'localhost'; FLUSH PRIVILEGES;"`
+- moving to configuration of thw webserver, similarly, first Ansible creates web directory and gives necessary permissions and ownership.
+Then it copies extracted file `data.php` and start configuring nginx with `nginx.conf.j2` template:
+	- `listen 80`: Listens for HTTP traffic on port 80.
+	- `root`: Web root directory is /usr/local/www/nsa501.
+	- `location /`: All requests are passed to data.php (e.g., a front-controller PHP script).
+	- `location ~ \.php$`: Handles .php files. `fastcgi_pass`: Forwards PHP requests to PHP-FPM via the Unix socket `/var/run/php-fpm.sock`. `SCRIPT_FILENAME`: Ensures the correct PHP file is processed.
+ 	- worker_connections`: Sets the maximum number of simultaneous connections per worker process.
+- after nginx configuration, Ansible starts webserver
+- handler restarts Nginx when notified, ensuring changes to the configuration take effect.

 ### Additional configs
 **PHP_FPM**
 For some reason, previous process of php-fpm is not alwyas stopped after the reboot or turning off.
 So to be safe, once the VM2 is running, run: